 Personality development counselling helps you see things from a different perspective, making it possible to grow emotionally, accept, and move forward.
 It enables you to get rid of harmful or problematic thought processes in a spiral, and don’t let you get stuck in insufferable situations.

 Personality development groups or ‘process groups’ provide a safe space for all participants to freely exchange their understanding of their personality and how it adversely affects them and others.
 Groups offer an opportunity to practice active and empathetic listening.

 Clients’ reflections from such group meetings are used in individual counselling to make SMART goals for bringing a definitive change in personality traits hampering our growth.
 SMART stands for:

 - Relevant or Reasonable or Realistic or Results-oriented

 A Life Coach aims to help the client write, follow, and achieve their SMART goals with personality development counselling sessions.

 Read here:: Gain Confidence with Personality Development Counselling

 Life Coach and Personality Counsellor Ritu Singal

-Personality counselors have to deal with great care, as every person has a different personality.
-Even with a personality type, some of their traits are more expressive and assertive than the others.
+Personality counsellors have to deal with great care, as every person has a different personality.
+Even with a personality type, some of their traits are more expressive and assertive than others.

-Each counseling session is a tightrope walk and has the potential to upstage the whole process at any time if wrong ‘buttons’ are pressed.
-Working with personality disorders and towards making a person more acceptable to society needs skill, training, experience, and empathy on the part of the counselor.
+Each counselling session is a tightrope walk and has the potential to upstage the whole process at any time if wrong ‘buttons’ are pressed.
+Working with personality disorders and towards making a person more acceptable to society needs skill, training, experience, and empathy on the part of the counsellor.